What Is an Electronic Document Management System (EDMS)?

 Ensure your EDMS has the best encryption to protect your data during transmission.
 The industry standard and most widely used encryption is AES-256.
 For added security, check for companies that use zero-knowledge encryption; this gives you the encryption keys to your system, so only you and nobody else can access the data.

-Always protect your accounts with Two-Factor Authentication for added security to prevent unauthorized access to your accounts.
+As an additional security measure, always protect your accounts with Two-Factor Authentication for added security to prevent unauthorized access to your accounts, and encourage your colleagues to do the same.

 Scalability

-Cloud-based EDMS solutions offer flexibility, allowing for increased document volumes and more users without significant upgrades.
-A scalable system ensures that your document management remains efficient as your business expands.
+Even if in the future you need more storage, cloud-based EDMS solutions offer flexibility, allowing for increased document volumes and more users without significant upgrades.

 Ease of use and user adoption

-A user-friendly interface is critical for encouraging employee adoption.
-The system should have a short learning curve and be easy to use across the organization.
-Ensure that the provider offers strong customer support and training resources.
+The system should have a short learning curve and be easy to use across the organization so everyone can hit the ground running and use the EDMS efficiently without wasting time or unnecessary resources.

 Customer support